mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/camera/first-person-shot.md

 ---
-title: "First Person camera"
+title: "First Person (Point of View) Shot"
 date: 2016-04-29 22:10:40
-categories: ["camera", "euler angles"]
+categories: ["camera", "fps", "pov", "euler angles"]
+aliases:
+  - /notes/computer-graphics/viewing/camera/first-person/
 ---

 A first person camera captures objects from the viewpoint of a player's character, the camera has the following charateristics: